zylosophe/openclassroom2/README.md

 # openclassroom2

-Hello i am a readme.
+Hello I am a readme.

 This project is a project where I do some HTML for get some fun in my soul.